Skræling: First contact

-Thorvald has the first contact with the native population which would come to be known as the skrælings.
-After capturing and killing eight of the natives, they were attacked beside their beached ships, which they defended:
+Thorvald had the first contact with the native population which would come to be known as the skrælings.
+After attacking and killing eight of the natives, they were attacked beside their beached ships, which they defended:

 Thorfinn Karlsefni

 Thorfinn Karlsefni was the first Norse explorer to attempt to truly colonize the newly discovered Vinland, on the same site as his predecessors Thorvald and Leif Eriksson.
 According to the Saga of Erik the Red, he set sail with three ships and 140 men.

 Upon reaching Vinland, their intended destination, they found the now famous grapes and self-sown wheat for which the land was named.
 They spent a very hard winter at this site, barely surviving by fishing, hunting game inland, and gathering eggs on the island.
-The following summer they sailed to the island of Hop where they had the first peaceful interactions with the native people, with whom they traded.
+The following summer they sailed to the island of Hóp where they had the first peaceful interactions with the native people, with whom they traded.
 Thorfinn forbade his men to trade their swords and spears, so they mainly exchanged red cloth for pelts.
 They described the aboriginal inhabitants: